almadana/oli-pln/readme.md

 - (Separate python environment encouraged) Run maf to validate and align transcriptions to wav files.

 Example:

 mfa validate ./wavfiles french_mfa french_mfa

 mfa align --clean --beam 100 ./wavfiles french_mfa french_mfa ./wavfiles/aligned

 - Open each wav and textGrid file with Praat and revise for inconsistencies and misalignments (if you want a complete annotation of all the phonemes, that's going to take some work...)

-- Save the revised textGrid files to the ./revised subfolder
+- Save the revised textGrid files to the ./revised subfolder.
+Change the file encoding from UFT-16 to UtF-8 (using Kate, Notepad++ or your favourite plain text editor)

 - Run embed_main.py

 - There should be now a file named embed.mat in the data folder

     The structure is as follows:

     - A n-by-1 cell array with each filename

     - A n-by-1 cell array with morphoeme markings.
 Each cell contains a timepoints-by-2 matrix. onset and offset are the columns

     - A cell array with morphemes.
 Each cell contains a char-array of timepoints-by-width, where width is the max number of characters (uses right-padding).
 Ideally should be one... but maybe not

     - A cell array with prediction "probabilities".
 Each cell contains a timepoints-by-3 matrix: onset, offset and "prob" and the columns.

     - A n-by-1 cell array with the text markings.
 Each cell contains a char-array of timepoints-by-width, where width is the max number of characters (uses right-padding).

 To obtain pitch and forman data from the audio files: